josh-ashkinaze/plurals/README.md

 print(chain.final_response)
 ```

-We also have the option to adjust the number of previous responses that the agents see by modifying the variable 'last_n'.
-For instance, if 'last_n' = 1, agents will only see one last response.
-However, if 'last_n' = 3, agents will be able to see the three last responses.
+We also have the option to adjust the number of previous responses that the agents see by modifying the variable `last_n`.
+For instance, if `last_n` = 1, agents will only see one last response.
+However, if `last_n` = 3, agents will be able to see the three last responses.

 ```python
 from plurals.agent import Agent